ayanhmm/Data-Acquisition-System/README.md

 ## Sensors Used
 We use the following sensors from which the data needs to be extracted:
-1. **Motor Controller:** DTI HV 500 LC (https://drivetraininnovation.com/webshop/inverters/dti-hv-500-liquid-cooled)
+1. **Motor Controller:** DTI HV 500 LC (https://drivetraininnovation.com/webshop/inverters/dti-hv-500-liquid-cooled).
+Refer to *HV-500 CAN Manual 2.3*
 <img src="./resources/readme images/mc.jpg" alt="mc" width="300"/>